 Festivals, Fairs, and Events in Mississippi

 Adding an event or two to your trip itinerary is a great way to make the vacation a memorable one.
-Fortunately, there are lots of excellent annual events in Mississippi, making this easy to do.
+Fortunately, there are lots of excellent annual events in Mississippi.

 Some of our favorite events in the state include the Mississippi Delta Blues and Heritage Festival in Greenville during September, Cruisin’ the Coast along the Mississippi Gulf Coast during October, and the Biloxi Seafood Festival in Biloxi during September.